 Financial risk comprises market risk (incorporating interest, currency and other price risk), credit risk and liquidity risk.
-Notes 30.1 and 30.2 to the annual financial statements deal with the major elements of financial risk which arise from financial instruments to which the Group is exposed, during or at the end of the financial reporting period, and the capital risk management.
+Notes 29.1 and 29.2 in the annual financial statements deal with the major elements of financial risk which arise from financial instruments to which the Group is exposed, during or at the end of the financial reporting period, and the capital risk management.